#1 in Kyoto for Solo Retreats

 9.7Location

-Why for a solo retreat — Hyatt Regency Kyoto opened in 2006 in the working Higashiyama district adjacent to the Sanjusangen-do temple — the property is on the working Kyoto National Museum side, and the working position is the working alternative to the higher-tier Park Hyatt and Ritz-Carlton properties.…
+Why for a solo retreat: Hyatt Regency Kyoto opened in 2006 in the Higashiyama district adjacent to the Sanjusangen-do temple, the property is on the Kyoto National Museum side, and the position is the value alternative to the higher-tier Park Hyatt and Ritz-Carlton.
+Museum-district quiet, counter seating at the in-house restaurants that suits dinner for one, and rates that fund an extra Kyoto night.

-Best room: Junior Suite (the working flagship) or Premier King Room for the working entry-level option.
+Best room: Junior Suite (the flagship) or Premier King Room for the entry-level option.

 #11 in Kyoto for Solo Retreats